atacca/test_app/README.md

 # README

-Test app for Ruby on Rails course!
+First test repo for Test app -  for the Complete Ruby on Rails Developer Course.